GandhiCloudLab/terraform-gitops-cp-waiops-draft/readme-run-local.md

 5. Run yq4

-Run the yq4 to test whether is there.
+Run the `yq4` to test whether it is copied.
 Make sure it has execute permission.

 ```
-/test/stages/bin2/yq4
+./test/stages/bin2/yq4
 ```

 ## 3. Install kubeseal

-Make sure that you are the root folder of this repo `terraform-gitops-cp-waiops-draft`.
+Make sure that you are in the root folder of this repo `terraform-gitops-cp-waiops-draft`.

 Run the below command one by one.